98yangjames/DATA-512/Hw1/README.md

 Code example developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the Creative Commons CC-BY license.
 Revision 1.1 - May 5, 2022

+# Results

 ![plot1](https://user-images.githubusercontent.com/45018941/194203434-7ce1cd30-aa56-4709-9290-1e8e5dc700ea.png)
+This is plot 1
 ![plot2](https://user-images.githubusercontent.com/45018941/194203438-4c9dae22-01fd-4192-85bc-4e1739d2a803.png)
+This is plot 2
 ![plot3](https://user-images.githubusercontent.com/45018941/194203449-f0e09ae8-a0fe-4ad2-96e0-252b473ab30e.png)
+This is plot 3